002:261

 • اللّٰهَ — Laa-ha — Allah (= The Almighty God; The only One worthy of worship)

-• حَكِيۡمٌ — Ha-kee-m — Wisest (= superlative form indicates the greatest, the highest, the most and highlights that none more than Him is Exalted in Wisdom.
-Best Possessor of Wisdom.
+• حَكِيۡمٌ — Ha-kee-m — Wisest (= n., Superlative form indicates the greatest, the highest, the most, and highlights that none more than Him is Wise.
+Also: All-Wise.
 Extremely shrewd.
 Full of wisdom.
-The Wisest)
+None is wiser than Him.
+Who always Right in what He does.
+See Note 001:001)

 * Note 002:261a.
 The word الطَّيۡرِ means the birds that qualify according to فَصُرۡهُنَّ اِلَيۡكَ and so can get tamed, attached and used to human beings.
 The qualification of being the fliers, flying creatures, living birds or soaring being that fly and float in air with wings spread is not essential since the flying vultures and bats can’t be tamed and or get used to humans.